Alaska Airlines

 Concept Exploration

-During the redesign, my main focus was how to display MEL data without overwhelming users.
+During the redesign that would now live within M&E Portal, my main focus was how to display MEL data without overwhelming users, and aligning it with the M&E Portal design system.

 I explored three navigation models: